skostinski/skostinski.github.io/_pages/teaching.md

 <!-- Organize your courses by years, topics, or universities, however you like! -->

-Spring 2023: Thermal and Statistical Physics (PHYS-UA 140)
+Thermal and Statistical Physics (PHYS-UA 140)

-Fall 2023: Biophysics (PHYS-GA 2022)
+Biophysics (PHYS-GA 2022)

-Spring 2024: Thermal and Statistical Physics (PHYS-UA 140)

-Spring 2025: Thermal and Statistical Physics (PHYS-UA 140)